 About Walrus Audio

-Based in Oklahoma City, the company consists of artists and engineers influenced by their favourite pedals.
+Based in Oklahoma City, the company build their pedals on the basis that their engineers and artists make what they’d want for themselves.
 In turn, they’ve been shaping some of the most experimental and unique sounds out there today.

 While some larger companies lean towards building versatile pedals in order to cater to a larger market, smaller stompbox brands tend to put more focus on niche tones.
 Walrus themselves state it’s their aim to create interesting effects to both look at and play, and they’re certainly doing a top job.